-Various devices are available for data input to general purpose computer systems with graphics capabilities.
-Among these devices are Keyboard, Mouse, Trackball, Joystick, Scanner, Light Pen, etc.
+Input devices are a device of computer hardware equipment used to provide data and control signals to an information processing system.
+Various devices are available for data input to general-purpose computer systems with graphics capabilities.
+The input devices are Keyboard, Mouse, Trackball, Joystick, Scanner, Light Pen, etc.

 Using a keyboard, a person can type a document, click shortcuts, access menu, play games and perform a variety of other tasks.
-A standard keyboard have 104 keys.
+A standard keyboard has 104 keys.

 There is a cursor in the shape of an arrow or cross-hair always associated with a mouse.
 We reach out for a mouse whenever we want to move the cursor or activate something or drag and drop or resize some object on display.
 Drawing or designing figures and shapes using graphics application package like AutoCAD, Photoshop, CorelDraw, Paint, etc is almost impossible without a mouse.

 A trackball is a pointing device consisting of a ball housed in a socket containing sensors to detect rotation of the ball about two axes like upside and downside mouse with an exposed protruding ball.

 The user rolls the ball with their thumb, fingers or the palm of their hand to move a cursor.

 A potentiometer captures the trackball orientation which is calibrated with the translation of the cursor on the screen.
 Tracker balls are common on CAD workstations for ease of use and before the advent of the touchpad, portable computers where there may be no desk space on which to use a mouse.